Optimally reconnecting graphs against an edge-destroying adversary

 30pt

 \centerline{\bf Abstract}

-We introduce a model involving two adversaries Buster and Fixer taking turns modifying a connected graph, where each round consists of Buster deleting a subset of edges and Fixer responding by adding edges from a reserve set of weighted edges to leave the graph connected.
-With the weights representing the cost for Fixer to use specific reserve edges to reconnect the graph, we provide a reasonable definition for what should constitute an optimal strategy for Fixer to keep the graph connected for as long as possible as cheaply as possible, and prove that a greedy strategy for Fixer satisfies our conditions for optimality. \baselineskip=12.875pt 30pt
+We introduce a model involving two adversaries Buster and Fixer taking turns modifying a connected graph, where each round consists of Buster deleting a subset of edges and Fixer responding by adding edges from a finite reserve set of weighted edges to leave the graph connected, with Buster limited by the total number of edges he is allowed to delete throughout the game.
+Fixer wins if she can reconnect the graph after Buster has reached his limit of edges to delete, while Buster wins if he can delete edges in such a way that Fixer cannot reconnect the graph using the remaining edges in reserve.
+With the weights representing the cost for Fixer to use specific reserve edges to reconnect the graph, we prove that a greedy strategy for Fixer always results in an optimal result for Fixer: victory, if possible, for as cheaply as can be guaranteed against any Buster strategy, and if defeat cannot be avoided, the cheapest possible loss that can be guaranteed against any Buster strategy.